DivineOmega/clippy-for-laravel/README.md

 <img src="assets/clippy-for-laravel-demo.gif"></img>

-This package brings possible the most important feature of all time to the Laravel framework.
-With this easy to use package, anyone can make use of the all powerful Clippy assistant.
-Now featuring cloud-based advanced machine-learning blockchain synergy which will revolutionise your Laravel application.
+This package brings possibly the most important feature of all time to the Laravel framework.
+With this easy to use package, anyone can make use of the all powerful Clippy assistant within their Laravel applications.

 ## Installation